Odessa, TX Personal Injury Lawyer

 The Queenan Law Firm represents injured victims and their families in lawsuits against those responsible for their injuries.
 For a free consultation on your injury case, and to see what your case might be worth, call our law offices today.
 Our number is (817) 476-1797.

-Some common types of accidents and injuries our attorneys help victims with include:
+Some common types of accidents and injuries our attorneys help victims with include the following:

 Many accidents can result in serious brain injuries.
 Common concussions may not cause too much injury, but they can still be painful and require high medical costs.
 Repeated concussions can also cause CTE (chronic traumatic encephalopathy), the brain disease common in football players and other athletes.
 More serious concussions may fall under the category of traumatic brain injuries (TBI).
 The side effects of TBI can include permanent issues with thinking and memory, personality changes, mood swings, motor function issues, loss of senses, confusion, and other serious effects.
 Some brain injuries may require ongoing medical care for the rest of your life.